TIERS/tiers-lidars-dataset/README.md

-## Multi-Modal Lidar Dataset for Benchmarking General-Purpose Localization and Mapping Algorithms
+## Multi-Modal Lidars Dataset for Benchmarking General-Purpose Localization and Mapping Algorithms

 Welcome to TIERS lidars dataset!
 Our paper has been accpected by IEEE IROS 2022.
-You can check our paper [here].(https://arxiv.org/pdf/2203.03454v1.pdf)
+You can check our paper [here](https://arxiv.org/pdf/2203.03454v1.pdf).

 <div align=center>
 <img src="./imgs/intro.jpg" width="1000px">